Project Need

 Compliance:

-Any stream alteration permits required for the construction of boat ramps or takes out will be completed by UDWR before construction begins.
+Any stream alteration permits required for the construction of boat ramps or takes out were completed before construction begins.
+This second phase of the project should require no additional permitting.

 Methods: